George C. King bridge

-A crucial link in the vision for East Village, the new St. Patrick’s Bridge is a key connector for Calgarians entering East Village and Calgary’s core from Bridgeland, Sunnyside and other neighbourhoods north of the Bow River.
+A crucial link in the vision for East Village, the George C. King Bridge (formerly St. Patrick’s Bridge) is a key connector for Calgarians entering East Village and Calgary’s core from Bridgeland, Sunnyside and other neighbourhoods north of the Bow River.
 It now also bring visitors to the newly revitalized St. Patrick’s Island Park.

-The new St. Patrick’s Bridge was five years in the making – a little longer than planned, as the floods that ravaged Calgary in June 2013 tore away the bridge deck in the midst construction and added a year to the schedule.
+The George C. King Bridge was five years in the making – a little longer than planned, as the floods that ravaged Calgary in June 2013 tore away the bridge deck in the midst of construction and added a year to the schedule.
 Despite this setback, CMLC delivered this important new connector on budget.
-Together, St. Patrick’s Bridge and our revitalization of St. Patrick’s Island Park represent CMLC’s investment of $45 million into infrastructure improvements for Calgary’s Rivers District.
+Together, the George C. King Bridge and our revitalization of St. Patrick’s Island Park represent CMLC’s investment of $45 million into infrastructure improvements for Calgary’s Rivers District.

 Planning for the new bridge began in 2009, when CMLC launched a design competition that attracted 33 international concepts.
 We then engaged more than 2,000 Calgarians, whose collective input guided selection of the final design.